Date of Award

 Engineered wood products such as particleboard have widely been used with wood veneer and laminate to form multilayer assembly work surfaces or panels.
 The multilayer model study in this dissertation comprised both numerical and experimental investigation of the VOCs emission from such an assembly.
 A coupled 1D multilayer model based on CHAMPS (coupled heat, air, moisture and pollutant simulations) was first described.
 Later, the transport properties of each material layer were determined.
 Several emission cases from a three-layered heterogeneous work assembly were modeled using a developed simulation model.
 At last, the numerical model was verified by the experimental data of both hexanal and acetaldehyde emissions in a 50L standard small scale chamber.
 The model is promising in predicting VOCs' emissions for multilayered porous materials in emission tests.

 Xu, Jing, "Study of VOCs Transport and Storage in Porous Media and Assemblies" (2012).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 69.
+69.